Ammari-Youssef/Stage-PFA-GoObjectives/README.md

 -   **Blade**: A templating engine for Laravel.
 -   **Bootstrap**: A popular CSS framework for building responsive and visually appealing web interfaces.
 -   **Chart.js**: A JavaScript library for creating interactive and visually appealing charts.
+- **FullCalendar.js**: A JavaScript library for creating interactive and customizable calendars in your web application.

 ### Server-side